fpsom/DocRepo/README.md

 # DocRepo

-Repository of brief ideas, documents and quick notes
+This is a personal repository to store brief ideas, documents and quick notes.

+## Brief ideas

+- Pangenome pipeline
+- SNP phenotyping (add link here)
+-

+## Documents

+-

+## Notes

+-